 Equality Federation is the movement builder and strategic partner to state-based organizations advocating for LGBTQ people.
 From Equality Florida to Freedom Oklahoma to Basic Rights Oregon, we amplify the power of the state-based LGBTQ movement.
 Equality Federation is an advocacy accelerator rooted in social justice, building power in their network of state-based lesbian, gay, bisexual, transgender, and queer (LGBTQ) advocacy organizations.

 Texas Freedom Network runs a major statewide campus vote, advocacy programs as part of an issue strategy around reproductive rights, LGBTQ rights, freedom and sex education.
-Texas Rising, the youth project of Texas Freedom Network, organizes young people under 30 across 20 campuses focused on voter registration, leadership development, and issue advocacy.
+Texas Rising Action is an innovative youth-led project of the Texas Freedom Network.
+Texas Rising organizes young people under 30 across 25 campuses focused on voter engagement, leadership development, and issue advocacy.
+In 2020, Texas Rising Action endorsed the largest and most diverse slate of candidates every for the organization, from County Commissioner and Texas House to Texas Railroad Commission, a statewide race that impacts the direction of climate justice action for the state.

 Fairness West Virginia is the statewide civil rights advocacy organization dedicated to fair treatment and civil rights for lesbian, gay, bisexual and transgender West Virginians.
 Their mission is to ensure LGBTQ+ people can be open, honest and safe at home, at work, and in the community.
 They represent the diversity of Appalachia with an open membership to everyone who believes in fundamental fairness.